-The public sector is arguably one of the more resilient parts of society with regard to disruption.
+The public sector is arguably one of the more resilient parts of society when it comes to disruption.
 It is, perhaps, hard to envisage a world where large parts of the public sector are replaced by organisations that are able to offer the same services better, cheaper and in a more efficient manner.
 Or is it?

 In some of the initial thoughts from the recent Thodey review of the APS, it was stated that there is an increase in the blurring of the lines between the perception of services offered by public and private sector organisations.
 Today the public, or should we call them customers, expect a high level of service and an ease of interaction.
 This is regardless of whether they are renewing their drivers license or shopping online.